Married 15 Aug 1855 Dr. William

 on the Maplewood plantation and the lives of the children.
 Robert Ewing was Secretary and Treasurer of the Watkins

-Institute in Nasahville at the time he wrote this letter.
+Institute in Nashville at the time he wrote this letter.

 Mr. Anderson,